WycliffeAssociates/DOC/README.md

 Each Resource is composed of lang_code, resource_type, and resource_code.

-There are over hundreds lang_codes, several different resource_types, and at least 66 resource_codes.
+There are hundreds of lang_codes, several different resource_types, and at least 66 resource_codes.

-There are a few different assembly strategies available and a few layout strategies available.
+There are a few different assembly strategies available some of which also have different layout sub-strategies.

-In this way, the API can produce multi-language, multi-book, multi-resource PDFs assembled according to the resources, assembly strategy, and assembly laytout combinations chosen.
+In this way, the API can produce multi-language, multi-book, multi-resource PDFs assembled according to the resources, assembly strategy, and layout combinations chosen.